 MAGI Medicaid includes the categories of Parent/Caretaker Relatives, Pregnant Woman, Under 21, Children under 19, Former Foster Care Children, and the Expanded Group.
 MAGI Medicaid does not include Disabled or Old Age (+65 years old) Medicaid.

 Federal law has introduced many new changes that affect Medicaid,and health insurance.
 Here is a list of Frequently Asked Questions related to these subjects.
 For Alaska-specific question about Public Assistance programs, please e-mail our policy section at DPAPolicy@alaska.gov.

 What is the Federally Facilitated Marketplace?

 The Marketplace is a new way to find health coverage that fits your budget and meets your needs.
 With one application, you can see all your options and enroll.The Marketplace will be responsible for calculating health insurance premiums subsidies, enrollment, and certification of qualified health plans that can be sold in the marketplace.
-If you have limited income and do not qualify for coverage through the Marketplace, your account may be transferred to the Division of Public Assistance to see if you are eligible for Medicaid.

 For more information about the Federally Facilitated Marketplace please go to: